Embodying a Character

 - Structured play – deepening emotional connection and physical embodiment

-- Creating dramatic situations—building on the work explored (in longer intensive workshops only).
+- Creating dramatic situations—building on the work explored.

 Expressive movement training; the role of the breath and the spine; refining sensitivity to qualities (essence) of movement; incorporating laban efforts into the characters physicality; responding on impulse; heightening physical awareness of the characters alignment and isolated parts.

 Improvised and structured play – solo and group work

 Examining and retrieving physical explorations

 There are no masks used in this workshop.